-Located at the heart of Beijing's new CBD extension, China Zun (also known as Z15) will become the tallest building in the capital city with a height of 528m, surpassing that of China World Tower – another Arup job.
+Located at the heart of Beijing's new CBD extension, CITIC Tower (also known as China Zun) is the tallest building in the capital city with a height of 528m, surpassing that of China World Tower – another Arup job.

 The tower's smooth vertical curve gives the building a contemporary and elegant expression that assists in maximising the floor area at the top, while provide structural stability at the base.
-Zun accommodates seven levels of basement and a mega tower of 108-storeys providing office space, private club and an observation deck with a gross floor area of 350,000m².
+Zun accommodates seven levels of basement and a mega tower of 108-storeys providing mostly office space and an observation deck with a gross floor area of 350,000m².

 528m tall tower

 54mx54m at its waist

-As the leading structural engineer from schematic design stage to preliminary design stage, Arup introduced a high efficient dual system for lateral force resistance composed of a fully braced mega frame and a concrete core.
+As the leading structural engineer from schematic design stage to preliminary design stage, Arup introduced a high efficient lateral resistancy system composed of a fully braced mega frame and a concrete core.
 Composite steel-concrete member like composite steel plate wall and composite mega columns are also extensively utilised to minimize structural member size and increase usable floor area.
 With Arup's services, China Zun, is to set the new height record in the high seismic zone.

 We also conducted complex fire analysis to ensure the robustness of the building in a fire, and optimised evacuation provisions.
 We minimised fire separation in the grand entrance lobby linked to the adjacent cultural centre and enlarged the fire compartment on the observation deck which will have a dense occupant load.